Wedding

 “Rustic Chic” is the theme du jour for many summer weddings, meaning more couples are tying the knot in barns, fields, orchards, and vineyards.
 When you are invited to one of these events, play into the relaxed, happy theme by choosing a sweet dress.

-A proper length is one that hits the knee or just above it, but the popular “midi” length, which hits mid-calf, can work too.
-A floral print matches the homespun vibe, but if that’s not your thing, any other classic print from stripes to polka dots can work too.
-A pretty solid color can work too.
+A proper length hits the knee or just above it, but the popular “midi” length, which hits mid-calf, can work too.
+A floral print complements the homespun vibe, but if that’s not your thing, any other classic print, from stripes to polka dots, can work too.
+A pretty solid color can work, too.
 Nothing dark or dreary.

 Instead of heels, which will sink into the grass, opt for a pair of low wedges.
-Round out your look with some pretty, soft-looking jewelry.
+Complete your look with some elegant, soft-looking jewelry.

-Style Tip: If the ceremony is on a hot, sunny day, you might want to take along a feminine wide-brimmed hat.
+Style Tip: If the ceremony is on a hot, sunny day, consider bringing a feminine, wide-brimmed hat.
 This can look very pretty at an outdoor country wedding.

 What to Wear to a Summer Beach Wedding or Wedding on the Water

-More and more couples are skipping the church and opting for a seaside ceremony.
+Increasingly, couples are opting for a seaside ceremony instead of a traditional church wedding.
 In this case, your summer wedding guest attire would need to be more casual.

 Maxi dresses are a fantastic option for a beach wedding.
 They’re relaxed but still glamorous and a bit boho.
 Pair a flowy tropical maxi like this one above with wedges to help you maneuver the sandy ground.
 Go for an ethereal look.
-Ocean-themed accessories or jewelry in beachy tones and textures are perfect outfit makers, but hippie-chic pieces work too.
+Ocean-themed accessories or jewelry in beachy tones and textures are perfect for making outfits, but hippie-chic pieces work too.
 Don’t forget a shawl to wrap your shoulders in for when the sunsets!

 Don’t forget a pair of sunglasses, and you may even need a shawl when the sun begins to set.